TipTopBop/Python-Discord-YouTube-Video-Downloader/README.md

 Required Libraries
 Discord.py
 pytube
-To prepare it simply paste your bot token into the TOKEN = ''
+To prepare it simply paste your bot token where it says BOT TOKEN HERE and paste your user ID where it says USER ID HERE